 “I don’t believe in essence of smoking 'weed' and driving and doing stuff like that.
 It is for medicinal purposes.
 Why suffer?
-Why go through life and suffer," Smrkovski said.
+Why go through life and suffer?"
+Smrkovski asked.

 Smrkovksi, whose wife is dealing with chronic pain, said he is in favor of the state passing a medical cannabis law that allows a doctor to recommend its use for any condition.

-Stacy Hegar, who manages the Marketplace Café and Garden just a few blocks, said the dispensary is likely to also boost the town’s economy.
+Stacy Hegar, who manages the Marketplace Café and Garden just a few blocks away, said the dispensary is likely to also boost the town’s economy.

 “We’ve had some of the employees come in and eat, so the employees are helping the economy also," Hegar said.